Pistia: Description

-Pistia stratiotes is a perennial monocotyledon with thick, soft leaves that form a rosette.
-It floats on the surface of the water, its roots hanging submersed beneath floating leaves.
-The leaves can measure 2 – 15 cm long and are light green, with parallel venations and wavy margins.
-The surface of the leaves is covered in short, white hairs which form basket-like structures that can trap air bubbles and increase the plant's buoyancy.
-The spongy parenchyma with large intercellular spaces in the leaves also aids the plant in floating.
 The flowers are dioecious, lack petals, and are hidden in the middle of the plant amongst the leaves.
 Pistia stratiotes has a spadix inflorescence, containing one pistillate flower with one ovary and 2–8 staminate flowers with two stamens.
 The pistillate and carpellate flowers are separated by folds in the spathe, where the male flowers are located above the female flowers.
 Oval, green berries with ovoid seeds form after successful fertilization.
 The plant undergoes asexual reproduction by propagating through stolons, yet evidence of sexual reproduction has also been observed in the ponds of Southern Brazil.

 Pistia stratiotes are found in slow-moving rivers, lakes, and ponds.
-The species displays optimal growth in the temperature range of 22–30 °C, but can endure extreme temperatures up to 35 °C. As a result, Pistia stratiotes do not grow in colder temperatures, beyond the tropics of Cancer and Capricorn.
+The species displays optimal growth in the temperature range of 22-30 C, but can endure extreme temperatures up to 35 C. As a result, Pistia stratiotes do not grow in colder temperatures, beyond the tropics of Cancer and Capricorn.
 The species also require slightly acidic water in the pH range of 6.5–7.2 for optimal growth.